Other than Old Faithful, Mammoth Hot Springs may be the most popular place to visit in Yellowstone National Park.

 Several thermal kames, including Capitol Hill and Dude Hill, are major features of the Mammoth Village area.
 Ice-marginal stream beds are in evidence in the small, narrow valleys where Floating Island Lake and Phantom Lake are found.
 In Gardner Canyon, one can see the old, sorted gravel bed of the Gardner River covered by unsorted glacial till.”

-The town itself is such a cute little setting.
+The Mammoth Village area itself is such a cute little setting.
 The Mammoth Hot Springs Hotel and Cabins is a sight to see as the big hotel seems to fit right in the national park.

 The Mammoth Hot Springs Terraces are also a must see as the white limestone looks like a sculpture and is ever changing.

 Another neat thing about the town is that you’ll find plenty of freshly mown grass there, which is a magnet for elk.
 It’s not uncommon for a herd of elk to be walking right through the middle of town.